 When Jewish traders from Persia and India traveled overland across the Silk Road in the 10th century to settle in the Tang Dynasty capital of Kaifeng, they could scarcely have imagined they would become the stuff of legend, and that all these centuries later their story would be told.

-China Orientations retraces their steps and goes beyond, taking you from the ancient Jewish community of Kaifeng, to 19th century Jewish traders from Baghdad and Bombay who built the iconic architectural landmarks still seen along the Bund today, to Russian Jews fleeing pogroms, making their way through Siberia to settle in the Northern Chinese cities of Harbin and Shanghai, and to the last wave of Jews -- refugees from WWII Europe, all converging upon Shanghai in the 1930s and 40s.
+China Orientations retraces their steps and goes beyond, taking you from the ancient Jewish community of Kaifeng, to 19th century Jewish traders from Baghdad and Bombay who built the iconic architectural landmarks still seen along the Bund today, to Russian Jews fleeing pogroms, making their way through Siberia and Mongolia to settle in the Northern Chinese cities of Harbin and Shanghai, to the last wave of Jewish refugees from WWII Europe -- all converging upon Shanghai in the 1930s and 40s.

 Together, these later waves of Jews called Shanghai home, bearing testimony to the long and rich connection spanning centuries, linking two of the oldest civilizations on earth.